aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-sdk-integration.md

 with a value that is equivalent to the resulting decrypted [DynamoDB Item](./decrypt-item.md#dynamodb-item-1).

-TODO: Should we strip the header and footer?
+TODO: Should we strip the header and footer? (and other genreated fields, such as beacons)

 ### Decrypt after BatchGetItem